Who is Asking To Be Born, Again?

 "All conditioned things are impermanent—when one sees this with wisdom, one turns away from suffering."

 But this is not detachment in the cold sense.
 I feel everything more deeply now.
 I cry more often.
 I laugh more honestly.
 I love more fiercely.
-And still, the question haunts me: Who is asking to be born, again?
+And understanding the karma better now, the question haunts me: Who is asking to be born, again?

 As the Heart Sutra says, "Form is emptiness, and emptiness is form."